nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide
+title: ClassMATE User Guide
 ---

 Are you having trouble with administrative work as a CS2101 tutor?
 Does current tools like Excel sheets or the pen and paper cause a lot of pain when trying to organize and search for students or recording class participation?
 Could there be a way to streamline this process while providing you a better way to visualise the information?
 Well, ClassMATE has it all covered!

 ClassMATE is a **desktop app designed for you to manage student contacts and organize them into their tutorial classes and groups neatly, as well as recording of students' class participation without much hassle.
-Having both a Command Line Interface** (CLI) and a Graphical User Interface (GUI), it saves you time on your CS2101 administrative work while providing a pleasant experience at the same time.
+Having both a Command Line Interface** [(CLI)](#Glossary) and a Graphical User Interface [(GUI)](#Glossary), it saves you time on your CS2101 administrative work while providing a pleasant experience at the same time.

-This user guide for ClassMATE, will teach you how to:
+This user guide for ClassMATE will teach you how to:
 * Create students, classes and groups
 * Organize groups in their respective classes
 * Add students to a class and their respective oral presentation groups within the class
 * Filter and search students by groups and classes
 * Add class participation marks for students

-The first part is a guide on how to set up ClassMATE and an overview of the symbols and syntax we use in the user guide.
-The remaining sections explain the important features of ClassMATE, such as the Tutorial Classes, Students, Marks, and Tutorial Group Commands.
+Check out the first few sections on how to set up ClassMATE and an overview of the symbols and syntax we use in the user guide.
+You can go through the remaining sections to learn how to use the various efficient features of ClassMATE, comprising the Tutorial Class, Student, Student Marks, and Tutorial Group Commands.

-Use the Table of Contents below to navigate to relevant sections to learn the commands for ClassMATE.
+Use the Table of Contents below to navigate to relevant sections to learn how to use the various features of ClassMATE.
 Click on a section title to head there now!

 * Table of Contents
 {:toc}